green-sprout/docs/docs/docs/general/srs.md

 their respective locations.

-- **Restaurant Profiles:** Each restaurant has a detailed profile that initially includes its name, type of cuisine, photos, overall rating, and existing reviews.
+- **Restaurant Profiles:** Each restaurant has a detailed profile that initially includes its name, type of cuisine, overall rating, and existing reviews.

 - **Registering as a Reviewer:** Users can create an account with their first name, last name, email address and a password of choice.
-This is necessary to gain the ability to publish reviews of restaurants and create lists.
+This is necessary to gain the ability to publish reviews of restaurants.

-- **Creating a Restaurants List:** Users can create lists with a title and a collection of restaurants of their choice.

-- **User (Reviewer) Profiles:** Registered users have personal profiles featuring their name, profile picture, and a history of all the reviews they’ve written on the platform as well as their published restaurant lists.

-- **Adding a new Review:** Each restaurant on the map will have an "Add a Review" option, allowing users to write a review, upload photos, and provide a star rating.
+- **Adding a new Review:** Each restaurant on the map will have an "Add a Review" option, allowing users to write a review and provide a star rating.

 - **Filtering Restaurant Searches:** Users will be able to filter restaurants based on cuisine type and diet.